 Unless such initiatives are secular, that is, neutral on matters of religion and belief, treating all people equally regardless of belief, and without privilege or discrimination, then they will fail to be inclusive and may serve to divide rather than to unite society.

 What we’re doing

-The BHA is committed to working with those of other beliefs for the common good.
-In the 1970s, years before the foundation of bodies such as the Inter Faith Network for the UK, we were co-founders of the Standing Council on Inter-Faith Dialogue in Education (SCIFDE) together with Jews and Christians; along with religious believers, we were also co-founders of the Social Morality Council (now the Norham Foundation), of which the BHA’s then Executive Director was chair.
+Humanists UK is committed to working with those of other beliefs for the common good.
+In the 1970s, years before the foundation of bodies such as the Inter Faith Network for the UK, we were co-founders of the Standing Council on Inter-Faith Dialogue in Education (SCIFDE) together with Jews and Christians; along with religious believers, we were also co-founders of the Social Morality Council (now the Norham Foundation), of which Humanists UK’s then Executive Director was chair.
 More recently, we were co-founders of the Religion and Belief Consultative Group.

 We fully support inclusive strategies to develop social cohesion in the community and are involved in promoting social cohesion both at a strategic and a grassroots level, with efforts aimed in particular at ensuring the non-religious in the community are engaged with by government and others.
 We work with local humanists and the non-religious to contribute to local authorities’ work around both ‘religion and belief’ equality issues, and projects of inter-cultural dialogue and good relations.

 Humanists UK has produced a briefing on religion, belief and volunteering that provides a useful overview of the evidence about the levels of charity and volunteering amongst the religious and non-religious, and concludes there is not much difference.